 It is good practice that annual staff reviews are part of the organisation’s supervision policy and they should:

-- ensure staff are up to date with current safe practices
+- ensure staff are up to date with current safe practices;

-- identify areas for development
+- identify areas for development;

-- A guide to eligibility for criminal record checks
+- A guide to DBS eligibility guidance

 - Supervision of activity with children